Terapia de Luz Vermelha e a Tireoide: Um Aliado Natural para a Saúde Hormonal - TheraFactor

 Several studies have explored the effects of red light therapy on thyroid health:

 • A pilot study published in 2010 in the journal Lasers in Surgery and Medicine investigated the use of low-level light therapy (LLLT) in patients with autoimmune hypothyroidism.
-The results showed an improvement in thyroid function, with a reduction in the need for levothyroxine and a decrease in anti-thyroid peroxidase antibody (TPOAb) levels.
+The results showed improved thyroid function, with reduced levothyroxine requirements and decreased levels of anti-thyroid peroxidase antibodies (TPOAb).
 ResearchGate +3 PubMed +3 ResearchGate +3

 • In 2013, a randomized, placebo-controlled clinical trial evaluated the effect of LLLT in patients with hypothyroidism induced by chronic autoimmune thyroiditis.
-Participants who received LLLT experienced a significant reduction in the mean dose of levothyroxine required and a decrease in TPOAb levels, in addition to improvements in thyroid echogenicity.
+Participants receiving LLLT experienced a significant reduction in the mean levothyroxine dose required and a decrease in TPOAb levels, as well as improvements in thyroid echogenicity.
 ResearchGate

 • Another study evaluated the effects of LLLT on thyroid vascularization in patients with autoimmune hypothyroidism using color Doppler ultrasonography.
 The results suggested that LLLT may improve thyroid parenchymal vascularization.